 "Hooray!" the trio chorused.

 In return for a bottled banshee scream, Lock, Shock, and Barrel agreed to deliver a note to Jack's house.
-After lowering it down in a basket, she sat down to wait.
+After lowering it down in a basket, Sally sat down to wait.
 It was hard to sit still.
-Trying to be patient, Sally sewed a new patch onto her dress.
-She made the stitches very, very tiny.
+Trying to be patient, she sewed a new patch onto her dress and made the stitches very, very tiny.

 Hearing the melodious screech of his doorbell, bony eyebrow ridges lifted in surprise.
 He wasn't expecting any visitors.
 Pleased to be distracted, Jack bounded down the stairs, pulling the front door open with a flourish.
 The sight of three imps changed his intended hearty greeting to a wary one.
 "Boogie's Boys!
 What are you doing here?
 I won't tell you what I've planned for Halloween, so don't even ask."